ACLab-Bioinfo/aclab_website_1.1.5/_members/alfred-cheng.md

 ## CUHK Employment
 * Assistant Dean (Research), Faculty of Medicine
-* Professor, School of Biomedical Sciences
+* Professor, School of Biomedical Sciences, New Asia
-* Chief, Cancer Biology and Experimental Therapeutics Theme, School of Biomedical Sciences
+* Theme Chief, Cancer Biology and Experimental Therapeutics Theme, School of Biomedical Sciences

 ## Honors and Awards
+* Top 10 Innovation and Technology News, Hong Kong 2023, Beijing-Hong Kong Academic Exchange Centre, 2024
 * 10th Health and Medical Research Fund Anniversary Award in Breakthrough Research, Food and Health Bureau, The Government of Hong Kong SAR, 2021
-* CUHK Young Researcher Award, The Chinese University of Hong Kong, 2015, 2020
+* CUHK Young Researcher Award 2019, The Chinese University of Hong Kong, 2020
+* Experts Panel for Ministry of Science and Technology of China, People Republic of China, 2018
 * Visiting Professorship, Southwest Medical University, 2018
 * Asa Briggs Visiting Fellowship, University of Sussex, 2017
+* CUHK Young Researcher Award 2014, The Chinese University of Hong Kong, 2015
 * Most Promising Young Investigator Award, Food and Health Bureau, The Government of Hong Kong SAR, 2014
 * High-impact Scholarship, The Chinese University of Hong Kong, 2012
 * Research Excellence Award, The Chinese University of Hong Kong, 2012